Swing’s Guide To Completing Mandated Reporter Training

-1. Register your account on the official website here
+- Register your account on the official state website here

-- Verify your email -- you should receive an email to confirm your account
+- If this is your first time registering, you will receive an email to confirm your account

-- The full Mandated Reporter Training for School Personnel training module takes 1.5 - 3 hours to complete and is available here.
+- The full Mandated Reporter Training for School Personnel training module is available here.

-- Click on “Take Exam” and complete 20 questions on the information below.
+- Click on “Take Exam” and complete the 20 questions.
+If you get stuck on any questions, refer back to the FAQ below.

 - A passing score of 80% or more will qualify you for a Certificate of Completion.
 This is available to you under the “courses” tab.